 Red Rock State Park

-The park is home to a 5-mile trail network.
 While out hiking, look for wildlife.
-There are bobcats, mountain lions, coyotes, javelina, and river otters, to name a few.
+There are bobcats, mountain lions, coyotes, javelinas, and river otters, to name a few.
 Red Rock Park has something for the whole family and is a must-visit for anyone in the area.